nplrkn/qcore/docs/backlog.md

 - DHCP gaps
   -  retries
   -  PDU session should be terminated by network on lease expiry, or lease renewal reject, or change of address on lease renewal (TS29.561)
+  -  case where the subnet is not a /24 and the DHCP could allocate addresses with the same low byte
-  -  Pass through of DNS server name (+ MTU?) from DHCP in NAS extended PCOs
+  -  pass through of DNS server name (+ MTU?) from DHCP in NAS extended PCOs
 - Ethernet paging
 - Sessions / IP addresses should not persist forever.
 Timeout; flush on TMSI register/service request without session reactivation; flush on IMSI registration?
 - Large SCTP messages - e.g. unfiltered UE Capability Information